gemoc/ICSA2017Tutorial/readme.md

 ## Legend

-* ⚠️ Read carefully, tricky details follow,
+* :warning: Read carefully, tricky details follow,
 * ​:no_entry: Breaking changes.
 You should download a new version of the language under development for temporal reasons.
-You may proceed with you local changes, but we might not be able to support its evolution tue to the short time frame of the tutorial.
+You may proceed with you local changes, but we might not be able to support its evolution due to the short time frame of the tutorial.
 ## Program

 - [Part 1.
 General introduction](#part-1-general-introduction)